ART + PRACTICE

 Kathryn Maloney, M.A./ABS

 Kathryn is an advisor, strategist, coach, and systems design consultant working with organizations large and small to nurture and advance progressive change and innovations, team functioning, and novel approaches to leading that enable fluency and fluidity.
-In a world that can feel deeply disconnected in its connectivity, a quickening pace that meets so much headwind, and the greatest access to intelligence in human history, she spends much of her time working with leaders to bridge organizational worlds, design companies and functions that will thrive in a post-industrial landscape, and transition from former leadership paradigms to become more comfortable, adaptable, and resilient in current ones.
+In a world that can feel deeply disconnected in its connectivity, a quickening pace that meets so much headwind, and the greatest access to intelligence in human history, she spends much of her time working with leaders to bridge organizational worlds, design companies and functions that will thrive in a post-industrial landscape, learn new org and leadership languages, and transition from former leadership paradigms to become more comfortable, adaptable, and resilient in current ones.

 She has an academic background in the Applied Behavioral Sciences, is conditioned with a systems thinking lens, influenced by the org development and systems pioneers of the 20th century, and trained as a process and systems design consultant for organizational (as opposed to family) systems.
-She has deep research and data analysis chops and the unusual experience of designing and executing large-scale qualitative (human-centered, user-centered design) studies and facilitating the application of grounded results in organizational and public policy changes.
+She has deep research and data analysis chops and the unusual experience of designing and executing rigorous, large-scale qualitative (human-centered, user-centered design) studies and facilitating the application of grounded results into organizational and public policy changes.
 She is trained and practiced as an executive/systems coach and master facilitator.